 Then, f your updates are interesting and regular, some of your followers will begin to share them with their friends.
 This, in turn, will bring in even more followers – who might turn around and share them with their friends.

-On Facebook, this often happens in the form of users tagging their friends in business pages’ posts.
-Take, for example, the comment this user left on Crave and Co.’s photo of a new item on their menu:
+On Facebook, this often happens in the form of users tagging their friends in business page posts.
+For example, the comment this user left on Crave and Co.’s photo of a new item on their menu:

 In addition to simply getting your name out there, social media also gives your business the opportunity to show customers an inside look at your day-to-day operations.
 Not everything you post needs to be polished, and showing some personality is a great way to connect with your followers.